robbert-vdh/yabridge/README.md

   _Bitwig Studio_, text entry will cause the plugin to crash because Chromaphone uses a different text entry method when it detects Bitwig.
 You can use the `hide_daw` [compatibility option](#compatibility-options) to work around this.
+- **Kush Audio REDDI** suffers from exponentially increasing DSP usage when the plugin starts processing silence, halting playback and potentially crashing the DAW.
+You can enable the `force_ftz` [compatibility option](#compatibility-options) for the plugin to work around this bug.
 - The VST2 version of **SWAM Cello** has a bug where it asks the host for the current buffer's time and tempo information for every sample it processes instead of doing it only once per buffer, resulting in very bad performance.